Archibald Keightley Nicholson

-Archibald Keightley Nicholson (1871–1937) was an English 20th century ecclesiastical stained-glass maker.
-His father was Charles Nicholson and his two brothers, Charles and Sydney, were a church architect and church musician, respectively.
+Archibald Keightley Nicholson (28 March 1871 – 25 February 1937) was an English ecclesiastical stained-glass maker.

+Nicholson was born at 26 Devonshire Place, Marylebone, London, the son of Charles Nicholson, 1st Baronet and Sarah Elizabeth Keightley.
+His two brothers, Charles and Sydney, were a church architect and church musician, respectively.

-During his lifetime Nicholson designed and executed over 700 window designs, including work in the cathedrals of Newcastle, Chester, Lincoln, Norwich, Southwell, Bradford, Worcester (the Edward Elgar memorial window) and Wells.
+During his lifetime, Nicholson designed and executed over 700 window designs, including work in the cathedrals of Newcastle, Chester, Lincoln, Norwich, Southwell, Bradford, Worcester (the Edward Elgar memorial window) and Wells.

 Nicholson designed the rose window of the south transept at the Church of Christ the King, Bloomsbury, along with a 1932 window dedicated to St Stephen Harding in the Musicians' Chapel at St Sepulchre-without-Newgate, both in London.
 The latter church also contains a memorial window to him, by Gerald E. R. Smith, with the following inscription: